pgbouncer/pgbouncer/doc/config.md

 ### query_timeout

-Set the maximum length of time that a user query can run for.
+Set the maximum number of seconds that a user query can run for.
 If set this timeout overrides the server level query_timeout described above.

 ### idle_transaction_timeout